From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey: Symbolic vs subsymbolic representations

-In StarAI systems, the input, intermediate and output representations are all the same symbolic representation.
-In neural systems, the input and intermediate representations are sub-symbolic.
-The output representation can be either symbolic (e.g. classifiers) or sub-symbolic (e.g. auto-encoders, GANs).
-The most important aspect of neural-symbolic systems is the fact they combine symbolic and sub-symbolic representations.
-NeSy systems can be categorized by how these are combined.
-We discern several approaches.
+In StarAI systems, the input, intermediate and output representations are all using the same symbolic representations.
+Although there are StarAI systems that can support numerical values, these are still treated as symbols, which is different than a latent, subsymbolic representation.
+In neural systems, the input and intermediate representations are subsymbolic.
+The output representation can be either symbolic (e.g. classifiers) or subsymbolic (e.g. auto-encoders, GANs).
+The most important aspect of neurosymbolic systems is that they combine symbolic and subsymbolic representations.
+NeSy systems can be categorized by how they do this.
+We distinguish several approaches.

-In the first approach, the inputs are symbolic, but they are translated to sub-symbols in a single translation step.
-Afterwards, the intermediate representations used during reasoning are purely sub-symbolic.
+In the first approach, the inputs are symbolic, but they are translated to subsymbols in a single translation step, after which the intermediate representations used during reasoning are purely subsymbolic.
 This approach is followed by the majority of NeSy methods.
 Some examples include Logic Tensor Networks~\cite{ltn2021aij}, Semantic-based Regularization~\cite{diligenti2017sbr}, Neural Logic Machines~\cite{NLM} and TensorLog~\cite{cohen2017tensorlog}.